russellbits/russellbits.com/src/routes/lab/scrunchy-box/+page.md

 title: Scrunchy Box
 slug: scrunchy-box
 date: '2022-11-15'
-summary: 'A box that shows summary on rollover.'
+summary: 'A box that shows summary on rollover.
+It is handy if you want each content card height to be equal but with varying summary text length.'
 experimentImage: '/lab/scrunchy-box.png'
 ---